Ganesh Jayanti

-Sukumaraka Marodistava Hyesha Syamantakah॥

 Observances

 On the festival day, an image of Ganesha, in symbolic conical form is made out of turmeric or sindhoor powder or some times of cowdung and worshipped.
 It is later immersed in water on the fourth day after the festival.
 A special preparation made of til (sesame seeds) is offered to Ganesha and then distributed to the devotees as prasad for eating.
 A fast is observed during worship during the day time followed by feasting in the night as a part of the rituals.

 In addition to fasting on this day, before observing the puja rites for Ganesha (also known as "Vinayaka"), devotees take bath with water mixed with til seeds, after smearing a paste made out of til (sesame) on their body.
 The fast observed on this day is stated to enhance the name and fame of the individual.

 Even though Ganesha is considered a celibate god in Uttar Pradesh (in other places, he is considered as "married"), but on the occasion of the Ganesh Jayanti celebrations, couples worship him to beget a son.